SandeepTheDev/adopt-me/README.md

 - **Debugging** It is easy to debug for a developer when data is going in one direction only.
 - **Less error prone** its less error prone because child component cannot affect parent component on thier own.

+# JSX

+JSX is a way to describe what the UI should look like by using HTML like syntax instead of using `React.createElement`.
+JSX allows to use any valid JavaScript expression inside the curly braces.

+### Difference between HTML and JSX

+- JSX can have only single parent element.
+- All tags in JSX are self closing type.
+- `className` and `htmlFor` instead of `class` and `for` attributes.
+- Inline styling.
+- JavaScript inside JSX using curly braces.